seaona/rust-essentials/README.md

 - Each state is responsible for its own behaviour and for governing when it should change into another state.The value that holds a state object knows nothing about the different behaviour of the states or when to transition between states

 ### 18. Patterns and Matching
+- **Patterns** are a special syntax in Rust for matching against the structure of types.
+A pattern consists of some combination of the following:
+    - Literals
+    - Destructed arrays, enums, structs, tuples
+    - Variables
+    - Wildcards
+    - Placeholders
+- To use a pattern, we compare it to some value.
+If the pattern matches the value, we use the value parts in our code

+#### 18.1 All the Places Patterns Can Be Used
+- **match Arms**: they need to be ***exhaustive**, meaning all the possibilities for the value in the match expression must be accounted for.
+One way to ensure this is to have a **catchall** pattern for the last arm.
+The `_` will match anything, but it never binds to a variable, so it's often used in the last arm
+- **Conditional if let Expressions**: as a shorter way to write the equivalent of a match that only matches one case.
+Optionally, `if let` can have a corresponding `else` containing code to run if the pattern in the `if let` doesn't match.
+However, the compiler doesn't check for exhaustiveness here
+- **while let Conditional Loops**: a while loop that runs as long as a pattern continues to match
+- **for Loops**: the value that directly follows the keyword `for` is a pattern
+- **let Statements**: `let PATTERN = EXPRESSION` for example `let (x, y, z) = (1, 2, 3);`
+- **Function Parameters**: they can also be patterns

+#### 18.2 Refutability: Whether a Pattern Might Fail to Match
+- **Irrefutable**: patterns that will match for any possible value passed.
+I.e. `let x = 3`, because x matches anything and therefore cannot fail to match.
+They are: function parameters, `let` statements and `for` loops
+- **Refutable**: patterns that can fail to match for some possible values.
+I.e. `if let Some(x) = a_value` because if the value in the `a_value` variable is `None` rather than `Some`, the `Some(x)` pattern will not match
+- The `if let` and `while let` expressions can accept refutable and irrefutable patterns, but the compiler warns against the irrefutable patterns

 ## Other Useful Commands